timharek/timharek.no/about.md

 menu: main
 ---

 Hi, I'm Tim Hårek; a developer 👨‍💻, dogperson 🐕 and hiker 🏔.
 I'm currently a Computer Security student at the University of Bergen, where I also work as an IT assistent, helping students and lecturers.
-I also have a 2nd part-time job as an IT manager for an offshore-service company, [Vest Kontakt](https://vestkontakt.no), where I assist in "every" aspect of IT whenever they need me.
+I also have a 2nd part-time job as an IT manager for an offshore-service company, <a href="https://vestkontakt.no" target="_blank" rel="noreferrer">Vest Kontakt</a>, where I assist in "every" aspect of IT whenever they need me.

 I mostly work with automating my everyday needs through scripting, but I also enjoy web development every now and then.